jeev20/jeev20.github.io/_posts/2024-05-17-DiagramAsCode.md

 ```docker
 docker run -d -p 8000:8000 yuzutech/kroki
 ```
 What is great with kroki is provides a one-stop-shop to integrate with many tools via a REST-API.
+That said, the documentation of usage is somewhat lacking in my opinion.
 The documentation provides ways to interact with the API for different tools: https://docs.kroki.io/kroki/setup/http-clients/